-2.14.2 If technical reasons justify the preparation of a deliverable in terms which include the use of items covered by patent rights, the following procedures shall be complied with:
+2.14.2 If technical reasons justify the preparation of a document in terms which include the use of items covered by patent rights, the following procedures shall be complied with:

-a) The proposer of a proposal for a deliverable shall draw the attention of the committee to any patent rights of which the proposer is aware and considers to cover any item of the proposal.
-Any party involved in the preparation of a deliverable shall draw the attention of the committee to any patent rights of which it becomes aware during any stage in the development of the deliverable.
+a) The proposer of a proposal for a document shall draw the attention of the committee to any patent rights of which the proposer is aware and considers to cover any item of the proposal.
+Any party involved in the preparation of a document shall draw the attention of the committee to any patent rights of which it becomes aware during any stage in the development of the document.

 b) If the proposal is accepted on technical grounds, the proposer shall ask any holder of such identified patent rights for a statement that the holder would be willing to negotiate worldwide licences under his/her rights with applicants throughout the world on reasonable and non-discriminatory terms and conditions.
 Such negotiations are left to the parties concerned and are performed outside ISO and/or IEC.
-A record of the right holder's statement shall be placed in the registry of the ISO Central Secretariat or IEC Central Office as appropriate.
-If the right holder does not provide such a statement, the committee concerned shall not proceed with inclusion of an item covered by a patent right in the deliverable without authorization from ISO Council or IEC Council Board as appropriate.
+A record of the right holder's statement shall be placed in the registry of the ISO Central Secretariat or IEC Secretariat as appropriate.
+If the right holder does not provide such a statement, the committee concerned shall not proceed with inclusion of an item covered by a patent right in the document without authorization from council board as appropriate.

-c) A deliverable shall not be published until the statements of the holders of all identified patent rights have been received, unless the council board concerned gives authorization.
+c) A document shall not be published until the statements of the holders of all identified patent rights have been received, unless the council board concerned gives authorization.

-2.14.3 Should it be revealed after publication of a deliverable that licences under patent rights, which appear to cover items included in the deliverable, cannot be obtained under reasonable and non-discriminatory terms and conditions, the deliverable shall be referred back to the relevant committee for further consideration.
+2.14.3 Should it be revealed after publication of a document that licences under patent rights, which appear to cover items included in the document, cannot be obtained under reasonable and non-discriminatory terms and conditions, the document shall be referred back to the relevant committee for further consideration.

-Development of other deliverables
+Development of other documents

 Technical Specifications

-Technical Specifications may be prepared and published under the following circumstances and conditions.

-3.1.1 When the subject in question is still under development or where for any other reason there is the future but not immediate possibility of an agreement to publish an International Standard, the technical committee or subcommittee may decide, by following the procedure set out in 2.3, that the publication of a Technical Specification would be appropriate.
-The procedure for preparation of such a Technical Specification shall be as set out in 2.4 and 2.5.
-The decision to publish the resulting document as a Technical Specification shall require a two-thirds majority vote of the P-members voting of the technical committee or subcommittee.
+3.1.1 A committee may decide to prepare and publish a Technical Specification when:

+— The subject in question is still under development, or

+— The committee has developed a document it wishes to publish as per 2.6.4 and 2.7.7

 A Technical Specification may contain normative provisions.
-No technical changes are allowed on approved draft Technical Specifications.

-In ISO, when the required support cannot be obtained for a final draft International Standard to pass the approval stage (see 2.7), or in case of doubt concerning consensus, the technical committee or subcommittee may decide, by a two-thirds majority vote of P-members voting, that the document should be published in the form of a Technical Specification.
+3.1.2 The committee may decide for new projects to follow the procedure set out in 2.3 to initiate the development of a Technical Specification.
+The required stages for the preparation of a Technical Specification shall be the preparatory stage as set out in 2.4 and the approval stage for publication (8 weeks DTS ballot).
+Committees may also choose to use an optional committee stage as set out in 2.5.
+The decision to publish the resulting document as a Technical Specification shall require a two-thirds majority vote of the committee P members voting.
+If technical changes are required following the ballot, a subsequent ballot shall be required to approve the revised draft.

-3.1.2 When the P-members of a technical committee or subcommittee have agreed upon the publication of a Technical Specification, the draft specification shall be submitted electronically by the secretariat of the technical committee or subcommittee to the office of the CEO within 16 weeks for publication.
+3.1.3 When the P-members of a committee have agreed upon the publication of a Technical Specification, the draft specification shall be submitted electronically by the secretariat of the committee to the Office of the CEO within 16 weeks for publication.
 Competing technical specifications offering different technical solutions are possible provided that they do not conflict with existing International Standards.